How will health change after COVID-19?

 Add to this Amazon’s Haven, a joint venture with J.P.
 Morgan and Berkshire Hathaway to provide simplified medical plans to employees.

-(4) NEW STARTUPS: But outside the usual suspects, telemedicine startups are now seeing an unprecedented surge in demand (surprise, surprise), driving a new generation of healthcare disruptors leveraging everything from AI to advanced sensors.
+(4) NEW STARTUPS: But outside the usual suspects, telemedicine startups are now seeing an unprecedented surge in demand (surprise, surprise), driving a new generation of healthcare disruptors leveraging everything from Artificial Intelligence to advanced sensors.

 While a volatile stock market has tanked amidst COVID-19 fears, VC funding for telemedicine startups soared past $788 million in just Q1 of this year.